fpereiro/proof/notes.md

 ```
-f (mC, mB, sA)   @          L   f1 (mC, mB, sA)
+f (𝕮, 𝕭, α)   ə         L   f1 (𝕮, 𝕭, α)
-                 not @      L   f  (mC, mB, sA)
+              not ə     L   f  (𝕮, 𝕭, α)

-                 sA         N   mC
+              α         N   𝕮
-f1 (mC, mB, sA)  not sA     R   f1 (mC, mB, sA)
+f1 (𝕮, 𝕭, α)  not α     R   f1 (𝕮, 𝕭, α)
-                 none       R   f2 (mC, mB, sA)
+              none      R   f2 (𝕮, 𝕭, α)

-                 sA         N   mC
+              α         N   𝕮
-f2 (mC, mB, sA)  not sA     R   f1 (mC, mB, sA)
+f2 (𝕮, 𝕭, α)  not α     R   f1 (𝕮, 𝕭, α)
               none      R   B
 ```

-- `f` cares only about whether it sees a `@` (the schwa marking the beginning of the tape) or not.
+- `f` cares only about whether it sees a `ə` (the schwa marking the beginning of the tape) or not.
 If it does, it goes left and calls `f1` with the same arguments it received.
 Otherwise, it also goes left but instead calls itself with the same arguments it received.
-Note: interestingly enough, if it sees a `@`, it goes one to the left of it, to the "out of range" section of the tape.
+Note: interestingly enough, if it sees a `ə`, it goes one to the left of it, to the "out of range" section of the tape.

 - `f1` has three cases.
-If it sees `sA` (alpha), it doesn't do anything and calls `mC`, the first m-conf it received as its argument.
-If it scans a symbol that is neither `sA` nor a blank, it goes right and calls itself with the same arguments.
+If it sees `α` (alpha), it doesn't do anything and calls `𝕮`, the first m-conf it received as its argument.
+If it scans a symbol that is neither `α` nor a blank, it goes right and calls itself with the same arguments.
 If it scans a blank, it also goes right but instead calls `f2` with the same arguments it received.
-Note: if `f1` doesn't receive `@` as `sA`, then, after being gone to the left of the schwa, `f1` will bring the scanned index back to the working area of the tape.
+Note: if `f1` doesn't receive `ə` as `α`, then, after being gone to the left of the schwa, `f1` will bring the scanned index back to the working area of the tape.

 - `f2` also has three cases, the conditions being the same as those from `f1`.
-If it sees `sA`, it doesn't do anything and calls `mC` (exactly as `f1` did).
-If it scans a symbol that is neither `sA` nor a blank, it goes right and calls `f1` with the same arguments it received (unlike `f1`, which instead called itself in this case).
-If it scans a blank, it goes right and calls `mB`.
+If it sees `α`, it doesn't do anything and calls `𝕮` (exactly as `f1` did).
+If it scans a symbol that is neither `α` nor a blank, it goes right and calls `f1` with the same arguments it received (unlike `f1`, which instead called itself in this case).
+If it scans a blank, it goes right and calls `𝕭`.

 - Observation: the branch/condition to be picked by a Turing Machine is determined by the scanned symbol.

 - Observation: nested tables happen when received capital argument (m-configuration) is passed as argument to final function (instead of being used directly; this should not happen with characters, since they are replaced in situ).

 - PE: "So, `f` stands for `find`.
-If it finds an `sA`, it goes to m-configuration `mC`, the first argument to `f`, and the head will be sitting on the first (leftmost) `sA`.
-If it can't find an `sA`, then it goes to m-configuration `mB`."
+If it finds an `α`, it goes to m-configuration `𝕮`, the first argument to `f`, and the head will be sitting on the first (leftmost) `α`.
+If it can't find an `α`, then it goes to m-configuration `𝕭`."

 p116